ocaml/dune/doc/quick-start.rst

 Quickstart
 **********

-This document gives simple usage examples of dune.
-You can also look at `examples <https://github.com/ocaml/dune/tree/master/example>`__ for complete examples of projects using dune.
+This document gives simple usage examples of Dune.
+You can also look at `examples <https://github.com/ocaml/dune/tree/master/example>`__ for complete examples of projects using Dune.

 Building a Hello World Program
 ==============================